Brian Sones

-Brian Sones (born July 16, 1989) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 12 for Dennis Wenner.
+Brian Sones (born July 16, 1989) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 12 for Dennis Wenner.

 Sones has also previously competed in the SMART Modified Tour, the New York Super Stocks Race Series, the Race of Champions Asphalt Modified Tour, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)